The WFE’s Sustainability Conference

 Session 2: Financing the Transition: Building dynamic markets for a changing world

-- What policy signals or regulatory frameworks are most critical to enable exchanges to scale credible green and transition finance markets, and where are current policy approaches helping or hindering market development?
+• What policy signals or regulatory frameworks are most critical to scaling credible green and transition finance markets, and where are current policy approaches helping or hindering market development?

 Moderator